-

 No such thing as poverty.

 I was commissioned to write an essay on “design and poverty” for the Designers Write platform.
 On 16 November 2023, a recorded conversation was held at Het Nieuwe Instituut, together with Teresa Carvalheira, Aynouk Tan, Joeri Pruys and Jeroen Deckers.
 Original publication is on Designers Write website,abridged audio version is available as a podcast.
-There Read more
+There is no such thing as poverty.
+There is, however, impoverishment; an active, deliberate process of dispossession and depletion.
+Being poor is not an inevitable and unfortunate condition, and it is certainly no accident.
+Some are impoverished so that others can be enriched.
+There is no poverty,… Read more

 -